syncfusion-content/blazor-docs/blazor/diagram/properties.md

 ---
 layout: post
-title: Chunk message in the Blazor Diagram Component | Syncfusion
+title: Properties in the Blazor Diagram Component | Syncfusion
-description: Checkout and learn  all about Chunk message in the Syncfusion Blazor Diagram component and much more.
+description: Checkout and learn  all about diagram properties in the Syncfusion Blazor Diagram component and much more.
 platform: Blazor
 control: Diagram Component
 documentation: ug